ska-telescope/ska-integration-test-harness/src/ska_integration_test_harness/README.md

 - Import the library `ska_integration_test_harness` in your test script.
-  Right now, the library is not yet published as a package, but you can import it from the git source code (see repository `README.md`).
+  Right now, the library is not yet published as a package, but you can import it from the git source code (see the top-level `README.md` file).
-- In your test setup, init once the wrappers using the appropriate builders you can find in the `init` module.
+- In your test setup, initialize once the wrappers using the appropriate builders you can find in the `init` module.
-  - *A good place to do this may be a `pytest.fixture`.For how `pytest` fixtures work, a good way you can use to execute the *teardown* method after your test are finished is to*:
+  - *A good place to do this may be a `pytest.fixture`.
+For how `pytest` fixtures work, a good way you can use to execute the *teardown* method after your test are finished is to*:
     - *create an instance using the appropriate builder,*